devghai/consul-rpm/README.md

 See the [consul.io](http://www.consul.io) website.

-## Backwards compatibility
+# TODO

-Earlier verisons of this package used `/etc/consul/` as the default configuration directory.
-As of 0.7.2, the default directory was changed to `/etc/consul.d/` in order to align with the offcial Consul docuemntation.
-In order to avoid breaking existing installations during upgrade, *both* of the directories will be created during package install.
+1. Earlier verisons of this package used `/etc/consul/` as the default configuration directory.
+As of 0.7.2, the default directory was changed to `/etc/consul.d/`.
+Need to add this in order to align with the offcial Consul docuemntation.
+2. Logrotate config.